an unpredictable expression of human potential

 part of sharjah biennial 13, tamawuj - act II

 rather than asking for solutions and sketching utopias, an unpredictable expression of human potential seeks to respond to the present global moment, one in which a paradigmatic shift can be tasted in the air, where young people are frustrated and protesting against decisions imposed on them by older generations, to an inheritance they did not ask for and did not shape.

-with: pedro barateiro & quinn latimer, sabrina belouaar, mohamed bourouissa, cj clarke & christopher ian smith, jesse darling, sara van der heide, laura henno, randa maroufi, rayane m'cirdi, dala nasser, younes rahmoun, mostafa saifi rahmouni, gaëlle choisne, wendelien van oldenborgh and eric van hove.
+with: pedro barateiro & quinn latimer, sabrina belouaar, mohamed bourouissa, cj clarke & christopher ian smith, jesse darling, sara van der heide, laura henno, randa maroufi, rayane m'cirdi, dala nasser, younes rahmoun, mostafa saifi rahmouni, gaëlle choisne, wendelien van oldenborgh, eric van hove, and eric baudelaire.

 act II is the concluding program of the sharjah biennial 13: tamawuj, featuring exhibitions, performances, talks, films and publications taking place in beirut between 14 and 22 october 2017. act II is co-organized by sharjah art foundation and the lebanese association for plastic arts, ashkal alwan.

 image caption/credit: koropa, laura henno, 2016, spectre productions, courtesy of galerie les filles du calvaire.